-The bank founded in 1992 expanded its enterprise into 139 branches across Taiwan and 28 in Los Angeles, Hong Kong, Singapore, China, Vietnam, Myanmar, Cambodia, Australia, and Japan.
+This is one of the TOP banks in Taiwan founded in 1992 expanded its enterprise into 139 branches across Taiwan and 28 in Los Angeles, Hong Kong, Singapore, China, Vietnam, Myanmar, Cambodia, Australia, and Japan.
 It provides deposits, loans, credit card management, foreign exchange, and other services to individuals, enterprises, and various other entities.
 The bank’s total assets are valued at NT$1.9tr ($57bn) as of 2016.

 7. Land Bank Of Taiwan

 Established after the end of the Second World War in 1945 as state-owned to facilitate land policy implementation.
 It has since grown into 150 domestic branches and seven foreign country branches, accounting for US$91.78 billion total asset value and a net profit of US$357.82 million via a 2016 report.
-It provides deposits, loans, foreign exchange, fund management, and other services
+It provides deposits, loans, foreign exchange, fund management, and other services.

 8. Taipei Fubon Bank